 Employees have duties under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 to abide by the instructions of their employer for health and safety and should report any hazards and must use work equipment in accordance with the training and instructions they have been provided.

 Work equipment is separated into two categories, high risk and low risk.
 High risk work equipment under PUWER regulations need to be thoroughly examined by a competent person.
 Lower risk and basic work equipment items can be inspected in-house by a competent member of staff.
-All equipment which is used by an employee is included in the PUWER regs, for example hammers, ladders, drilling machines, power presses, photocopiers, computers, lifting equipment, forklifts and motor vehicles.
+All equipment which is used by an employee is included in the PUWER regulations, for example hammers, ladders, drilling machines, power presses, photocopiers, computers, lifting equipment, forklifts and motor vehicles.
 Employers of employees using their own equipment must ensure that equipment complies with PUWER if used for work activities.

 PUWER inspection regulations apply if you are an employer or self-employed person and you provide any equipment to be used at work, or if you have control of the equipment in use.